How to Format Your Emails With Examples & Best Practices

 • Begin with a proper greeting.
 You can also personalize using the users' first names to connect better.

 • Add a compelling headline that highlights your offer.
-Then you can talk about information to let users know how they can avail the offer.
+Then you can talk about information to let users know how they can avail of the offer.
 You can also add visual elements like GIFs and Images to make it more engaging.

 • Always end your promotional emails with a compelling and clear call to action and make email CTA creative rather than generic.